Salman-1210/FYP-MND-Predictive-Model/docs/README.md

 ---

 ## Acknowledgments
+We thank AllaH Almighty for this whole journey.

 We extend our sincere gratitude to Dr. Huma Hassan Rizvi for her continuous guidance, valuable feedback, and mentorship throughout this project.
 Her expertise in machine learning and healthcare informatics significantly shaped the direction and quality of our work.

-We thank the neurology clinics in Karachi for providing the clinical data that made this research possible.
+We thank the neurology clinic Soutch City Hospital in Karachi for providing the clinical data that made this research possible.
 Their willingness to share anonymized patient records enabled us to build and validate our predictive models.

 We are grateful to Sir Syed University of Engineering & Technology for providing the academic environment, resources, and support necessary to complete this project.